Brianzchen/take-a-break/README.md

 Now you don't have to deal with that, this app remind you when to take breaks and better yet you can moderate how long you want the break to last.

+Feel free to change the video you want on the fly, the timer will continue to tick and once the timer ends the video that you've selected will play.

 ## How to run

-Choose a Youtube video of your choice (be aware that some videos may not play due to copyright reasons so test the video before you start your timer).
+Choose a Youtube video of your choice.

 Set up the timer choosing how many hours and minutes you want to work for between breaks.